Training Long-Context, Multi-Turn Software Engineering Agents with Reinforcement Learning: Abstract

 \section{Abstract}

-Research on applications of Reinforcement Learning (RL) to Large Language Models (LLMs) has mostly been focused on single-turn problems, such as mathematical reasoning or single-shot code generation.
-While these problems can be viewed as token-level multi-turn MDPs, this view corresponds to a degenerate case of multi-turn interaction where the environment provides no feedback.
+Research on applications of reinforcement learning (RL) to large language models has mostly been focused on single-turn problems, such as mathematical reasoning or single-shot code generation.
+While these problems can be viewed as token-level multi-turn Markov decision processes (MDPs), this view corresponds to a degenerate case of multi-turn interaction where the environment provides no feedback.
 This contrasts with many real-world domains, such as software engineering (SWE), which require rich multi-turn interactions with a stateful environment that responds to each action with a non-trivial observation.
 To bridge this gap, we demonstrate the successful application of RL to this general regime.
-Using a modified Decoupled Advantage Policy Optimization (DAPO) algorithm, we train an agent based on Qwen2.5-72B-Instruct to solve real-world software engineering tasks.
-Our approach increases the agent's success rate on the SWE-bench Verified benchmark from a 20\% rejection fine-tuned baseline to 39\%, without relying on any teacher models.
-On SWE-rebench, our agent matches or outperforms leading open-weight models such as DeepSeek-V3-0324 and Qwen3-235B-A22B using an identical scaffolding, offering a viable path toward building more capable autonomous agents for complex real-world problems based on open models.
+Our methodology begins with rejection fine-tuning (RFT) using execution feedback to train a policy to follow instructions and formatting effectively, followed by a synchronous RL pipeline using DAPO for iterative improvement.
+Applying this pipeline to Qwen2.5-72B-Instruct, we increase its Pass@1 on the \textsc{SWE-bench Verified} benchmark from 11\% to 39\%, substantially improving upon the 20\% RFT baseline.
+On the May and June splits of \textsc{SWE-rebench}, the resulting agent achieves Pass@1 of 35\% and 31\% respectively, competitive with even larger models such as DeepSeek-V3-0324 or Qwen3-235B-A22B, demonstrating that our methodology offers a practical approach for training capable agents for multi-turn interactive tasks using open-weight models.